confluentinc/examples/ccloud/docs/index.rst

      $ cd quickstart-demos/ccloud

-3. Start the entire demo by running a single command that brings up the local "self-host" Confluent environment using `confluent cli, Confluent Replicator, and the KSQL streaming application.
+3. Start the entire demo by running a single command that brings up the local self-hosted Confluent Platform using `confluent cli, Confluent Replicator, and the KSQL streaming application.
 This will take less than 5 minutes to complete.

    .. sourcecode:: bash